-In the event of a Change in Control each Severance Agreement further provides that in the event (i) the employee's employment is terminated by UNITIL, or the appropriate subsidiary, with the exception of a termination because of the employee's acceptance of a position with another company or for cause (as defined in the Severance Agreement); or (ii) the employee terminates employment due to (a) reduction in the employee's position and responsibilities with UNITIL, or the appropriate subsidiary, (b) reduction in the employee's total compensation, (c) assignment to a location more than fifty miles from the employee's current place of employment, (d) liquidation, merger, or sale of all the assets of UNITIL, unless the successor corporation has a net worth at least equal to that of UNITIL and assumes UNITIL's obligations under the Severance Agreements, or (e) any other material breach of the Severance Agreement by UNITIL, or the appropriate subsidiary, the employee is entitled to a severance benefit.
-The amount payable to the employee upon the occurrence of any of the foregoing events is a lump sum cash amount, payable within five business days of such termination (with the exception noted below), equal to (i) the present value of three years' base salary and bonus; (ii) the present value of the additional amount the employee would have received under the Retirement Plan if the employee had continued to be employed for such thirty-six month period; (iii) the present value of contributions that would have been made by UNITIL or its subsidiaries under the TDSIP if the employee had been employed for such thirty-six month period; and (iv) the economic benefit on any outstanding UNITIL stock options and associated dividend equivalents, assuming such options remained unexercised until the day preceding the expiration of the grant, including the spread on any stock options that would have been granted under the Option Plan if the employee had been employed for such thirty-six month period.
-Generally, the spread on any stock options which would have been granted under the Option Plan shall be paid within five business days after the expiration of the thirty-six month period.
-Each Severance Agreement also provides for the continuation of all employee benefits for a period of thirtysix months, commencing with the month in which the termination occurred.
-In addition, pursuant to each Severance Agreement, UNITIL is required to make an additional payment to the employee sufficient on an after-tax basis to satisfy any additional individual tax liability incurred under Section 280G of the Internal Revenue Code of 1986, as amended, in respect to such payments.
+The severance benefit is a lump sum cash amount equal to (i) the present value of three years' base salary and bonus; (ii) the present value of the additional amount the employee would have received under the Retirement Plan if the employee had continued to be employed for such thirty-six month period; (iii) the present value of contributions that would have been made by Unitil or its subsidiaries under the 401(k) if the employee had been employed for such thirty-six month period; and (iv) the economic benefit on any outstanding Unitil stock options and associated dividend equivalents, assuming such options remained unexercised until the day preceding the expiration of the grant, including the spread on any stock options that would have been granted under the Option Plan if the employee had been employed for such thirty-six month period.
+Each Severance Agreement also provides for the continuation of all employee benefits for a period of thirty-six months, commencing with the month in which the termination occurred.
+In addition, pursuant to each Severance Agreement, Unitil is required to make an additional payment to the employee sufficient on an after-tax basis to satisfy any additional individual tax liability incurred under Section 280G of the Internal Revenue Code of 1986, as amended, in respect to such payments.